 Your student budget will be increased by $1,500 to compensate for the additional travel and personal expenses related to your semester in Washington D.C.
 You may receive HLS grant assistance (if already an HLS grant recipient), Clinical Office reimbursement, or take a loan for this increase, however, you may not draw from more than one of these resources.
 Additionally, you’ll need to keep in mind that the financial aid program is not able to assist students who pay rent in two locations, therefore, it is very important to think about your housing arrangements prior to committing to the Semester in Washington D. C. program.

 You will be held to the same summer work requirement as in previous years.
-See the Student Contribution from Income section of this web site for details on the summer work requirement.
+See the Student Resources from Income section of this web site for details on the summer work requirement.

 Cash Advances and Refunds